epochlab/ATOMIC_GRAPH/README.md

 --------------------------------------------------------------------

 #### Implementing backpropagation in a simple deep learning framwork.
-Abstract: *Autograd is a deep learning framework written from scratch, inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).*

-`autograd.engine` implements a scalar-valued autograd engine, which tracks values, gradients, and the executed operations over a dynamically built DAG (directed acyclical graph).
+Abstract: *Implements a scalar-valued autograd engine which tracks values, gradients and executed operations over a dynamically built DAG (directed acyclical graph).*

-In this DAG, the leaves are the input values and the roots are the outputs of the computational graph.

-By tracing this graph from root to leaves, you can calculate the gradient of each node by using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule).

-This is called backpropagation, or more formally, [reverse-mode automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation).

 ### Example